 You need to buy a website that currently appeals to your target demographic.
 You will inherit its followers and increase the chances that they will continue to follow it after you’ve updated it.
-For instance, if the website you plan to update it to is about gadgets, then you need to buy an old website that targeted younger and tech-savvy people.
+For instance, if the website you plan to update is about gadgets, then you need to buy an old website that targeted younger and tech-savvy people.

 5. Marketing Strategies Used

 You also need to know what marketing strategies were previously used by the website you are buying.
 You need to understand this in order for you to stay competitive.
 You may not even need to hire an SEO expert if the website has already done enough in order for it to rank high on search engines and be easily seen by people.
 Nevertheless, you must have someone who can understand marketing and work with you moving forward.

 6. Check the Traffic Quality

 Traffic equals money.
 More people visiting the website means more money for you.
 It is important that you look for sites that are generating higher revenues.
 You should also check where the traffic is coming from.
 There are countries where traffic is considered more valuable.
 There are certain age groups that are deemed more high value.
 This must be an important factor to take into consideration when making a purchasing decision.

 7. Check the Amount Needed to Maintain the Website